-In the short time I have been able to read through Candice’s blog, I realized there is a lot to learn with living as simple of a life as possible.
-This woman has given me new life goals to work towards, and I bet she will give you some as well!
+In the short time I have been able to read through Baby Steps Going Green, I realized there is a lot to learn with living as simple of a life as possible.
+Candice has given me new life goals to work towards, and I bet she will give you some as well!

 20 Questions Minimalist Style